-solomon’s knot in the complex symbolism concealed behind this emblem can be found at least two major genealogies of meanings.
+Solomon’s knot in the complex symbol concealed behind this emblem can be found at least two major genealogies of meanings.
 The first concerns the appearance of the knot following the plot, detectable in the setting of four identical fragments one inside the other.
-And finally that of the Serpent, not directly found on the symbol, but linked to it in several aspects. solomon’s knot immediately gives the idea of the bond, a fundamental concept that underlines the duality inherent in the symbol.
-A bond in fact can be positively understood as a beneficial force that unites, strengthens and protects.
-But also negatively as a bond that binds, forces and imprisons.
-In solomon’s knot the double valence is strengthened by the two series of rings that cross each other, forming a kind of cross (vertical element plus horizontal element).
+And finally that of the Serpent, not directly found on the symbol, but linked to it in several aspects.
+Solomon’s Knot immediately gives the idea of the bond, a fundamental concept that underlines the duality inherent in the symbol.
+A bond in fact can be positively understood as a beneficial force that unites, strengthens, and protects.
+But also negatively as a bond that binds, forces, and imprisons.
+In Solomon’s Knot, the double valence is strengthened by the two series of rings that cross each other, forming a kind of cross (vertical element plus horizontal element).

 The Snake, another powerful magic symbol of all times, represents the life force, the primordial principle of life, the underground telluric currents.
 It also has an ambivalent nature because its poison can give death but at the same time, used as a medicine, it can give life.
 As a symbol it would require a more adequate treatment in a separate chapter, but in this area there are two of its many forms most closely related to the theme of the knot and the plot.

 The first is that of the Ouroboros, the snake that wraps itself around itself and bites its tail.
 Combining the shape of the circle with that of the snake, it symbolizes the cyclic nature of life and regeneration better than other symbols.
 If then, as often happens especially in representations of hermetic-alchemical character, it is also shown in two colors, then it underlines its double polarity and refers to the two fundamental principles of Nature: the Male and the Female Principles.